 - Despite the above discomforts, medical tests tell you that you are fine.

 Other People’s Emotions and Physical Conditions

 The most potent empath trigger is other people’s emotions and intentional or unintentional displays of discomfort.
-When you talk to someone who has twisted their neck, you can also feel your neck uncomfortable; If someone is sobbing and telling you about their sadness, you will feel not only sad but also experience frail, breathlessness, chest pains and stomach pains.
+When you talk to someone who has twisted their neck, you might feel discomfort in your neck as well; if someone is sobbing and sharing their sadness, you not only feel sad but may also experience frailty, breathlessness, chest pains, and stomach pains.

 Seeing Violence and Others Suffering